benswift/benswift.github.io/_posts/2019-01-17-highlight-js-with-xtlang-support.md

 Yes, well, it was mostly working fine.
-But I was just using an off-the-shelf[^cdn] disribution of [highlight.js](https://highlightjs.org/), which supported a bunch of languages, but not all the ones I need.
+But I was just using an off-the-shelf[^cdn] disribution of [highlight.js](https://highlightjs.org/), which supported a bunch of languages but not all the ones I need.
 Especially Extempore, which is super-important for showing off my livecoding stuff on this blog.